 One thing I don’t understand is why the latest Windows Live Messenger has to take up a space in the Windows 7 taskbar area?
 In Vista and XP, whenever you click the Windows Live Messenger’s X button at the top right, it doesn’t really terminates the program but instead it minimizes to the notification area or some people call it the traybar.
 But in Windows 7, when you click the X button, the messenger icon is still showing in the notification area and also takes up a space in taskbar which I find it annoying!
 Other than being annoying, I’m sure some of you wouldn’t want your boss to see that you have Windows Live Messenger running at taskbar.

-Just follow the few simple steps below on how to remove Windows Live Messenger from taskbar.
+Just follow the few simple steps below on how to unpin Windows Live Messenger from the taskbar.
 Before you start, make sure that Windows Live Messenger is not running.
 Simply right click on Messenger and select Exit.

 1. Click on the Windows 7 Start Menu button